-A Financially Dependent person is likely to have a net cash flow that is negative.
+A Financially Dependent person is likely to have a negative net cash flow.

-How can a person spend out more than he or she earns?
+How can a person spend more than he or she earns?

-When you are dependent on others, the person have some hold over you.
+When you depend on others, the person has some hold over you.

-In this case, they are your friends, boss, company and the banks.
-If they are not happy about something, they can push that situation to you to create stress in your life.
+In this case, they are your friends, boss, company, and the banks.
+If they are not happy about something, they can push that situation on you to create stress in your life.

 Can a person be having a positive net worth yet net cash flow negative?

 Yes.
-The person may have assets that is of value, but his family members are servicing his assets.
+The person may have assets that are of value, but his family members are servicing his assets.

-He may also have lost his job, move on to a lower paying position, but still keeping his cars and big house, but having a very problematic time servicing his home.
+He may also have lost his job, move on to a lower-paying position, but still kept his cars and big house, but having a very problematic time servicing his home.

-Can a person be having a negative net worth yet net cash flow positive?
+Can a person have a negative net worth yet net cash flow positive?

 Yes.
 The person owes some debt, but he is keeping within payment which is a good thing.
-The person may be making a conscious effort to pay down the debt or to build up the assets.
+The person may be conscious of paying down the debt or building up the assets.

-He could be taking on debt for studies so that he can earn more in the future.
+He could be taking on debt for studies to earn more in the future.

 These are good debts.